kibade/samba-ad-dc/Add-Member-Server-to-Samba4-AD.md

 kinit administrator
 klist
 ```
-+ If this test fails, ensure that the existing DC is up, is working,
++ If this test fails, ensure that the "master" DC is up, is working,
   and is reachable.
 Do not continue until this test passes.

 ---
 ### Test that DNS correctly resolves key AD records
-+ As root, run the following:
++ Run the following:
 ```
-host -t A ${DC1_HOSTNAME}.${DOMAIN_FQDN}. host ${DC1_ADDRESS}
+host -t A ${DC1_HOSTNAME}.${DOMAIN_FQDN}.
 ```
-Expect to see the `A` and `PTR` records of the existing "master" DC.
+Expect to see the `A` record of the existing "master" DC.
-+ As root, run the following:
++ Run the following:
 ```
 host -t NS ${DOMAIN_FQDN}.
 host -t A ${DOMAIN_FQDN}.
 ```
 Expect to see the AD domain's `NS` and `A` records.
-+ As root, run the following:
++ Run the following:
 ```
 host -t SRV _ldap._tcp.${DOMAIN_FQDN}. host -t SRV _kerberos._udp.${DOMAIN_FQDN}.